The Right Words Win

 The argument made was that clear communication, to build shared understanding toward positive relationships is paramount these days.
 Great writing, and there’s a difference between great academic writing and the great writing being referred to here, but clear writing equals clear thinking and clear creative paths to solutions as well as the ability to communicate those solutions well.

 In the Rework argument for hiring great writers the thought is that other skills related to the job can be taught, but great writing is a prerequisite skill that is a good indicator of clear thinking — a characteristic in which most hiring companies have an interest.

 As a solopreneur who is often wearing all the hats necessary to run your business, how is your writing?
 Is your marketing communicating clear ideas that are easily understood by the audience you’re targeting?
 Could better writing and more clearly thought-through solutions help to improve your marketing?

-Guest blog provided by Nick Venturella of GrowLoop.
+Guest blog provided by Nick Venturella.